russd2357/temporal-aks-poc/README.md

 # temporal-aks-poc

+## DISCLAIMER - THIS IS A WORK IN PROGRESS.
+IT IS ALSO INTENDED FOR DEMO PURPOSES ONLY.
+DO NOT USE IN PRODUCTION ##

 ## Temporal Demo Running on AKS
 This project demonstrates how to set up a Temporal cluster on AKS with code to define a Temporal workflow and a Next JS frontend to kick off the workflow.
-The sample workflow emulates a patient onboarding workflow where that executes the workflow by calling a set of external service APIs.
+The sample workflow emulates a patient onboarding workflow which is executed by calling a set of external APIs in the workflow activites.

-Here is a brief description of the components
+The project is implmented in five components as desceribed here.

+### docker-compose ###
+This is cloned from

 ### express-backend ###
-This is a simple NodeJS Express project to implment the backend service APIs.
+This is a simple NodeJS Express project to model backend service APIs used in the workflow.
+The directory also contains a Dockerfile which is used to build the container image for the backend to deploy on AKS (or ACI).

 ### demo-app ###
 This is a derived from the Temporal [hello-world](https://github.com/temporalio/samples-typescript/tree/main/hello-world) sample Typescript app.
+I used this primarily to buld the Temporal worker service for the demo, but you can use the client for testing.
+The directory also contains a Dockerfile which is used to build the container image for the Temporal worker.

 ### next-frontend-typescript ###
 A Next JS frontend app to implement the form for kicking off workflows.
+This project also contains code for a worker and workflow.
+The difference between this and demo-app is the client, which kicks off the workflow from the api

 ### terraform ###
-Contains the Terraform definition for standing up the Temporal cluster and worker fleet on AKS
+This  the Terraform definition for standing up an AKS cluster for hosting in Azure.

+***TODO*** There should probably be another script in there to get the deploy up the temporal cluster, worker, backend and frontend on the AKS cluster